arpit20adlakha/cowin-vaccine-scheduler-repo/README.md

 5. Make sure you send the message to sandbox from the numbers you configure and add the sandbox number to your contacts.

+6. Dont add too many dates and numbers twilio will rate limit the requests otherwise.

 **Steps to Run the script**

 1. The dependencies for the script can be donwloaded using